chef/knife-vrealize/README.md

 #### knife vra catalog list

 Lists catalog items that can be used to submit machine requests.
 By default, it will list all catalog items that your user has permission to see.
-To limit it to only items entitled entitled to a particular project, supply the `--project-id PROJECT_ID` and `--entitled` flags.
+To limit it to only items entitled to a particular project, supply the `--project-id PROJECT_ID` and `--entitled` flags.

 ```
 $ knife vra catalog list